abhit2code/DaargiBot/README.md

+##Introduction

-A Chatbot where the user first self reports the symptoms and then the Chatbots inquire more symptoms to arrive at the diagnosis result.
+A Medical Disease Diagnosis Chatbot where the user first self reports the symptoms and then the Chatbots inquire more symptoms to arrive at the diagnosis result.

-Currently the chatbot supports following Diseases Medical Diagnosis:
+Currently the chatbot supports following 12 Diseases Medical Diagnosis:

-Esophagitis,
-Enteritis,
 Asthma,
 Coronary heart disease,
 Pneumonia,
+Traumatic brain injury,
+Esophagitis,
+Enteritis,
 Rhinitis,
 Thyroiditis,
-Traumatic brain injury,
 Dermatitis,
 External otitis,
-Conjunctivitis,
+Conjunctivitis, and
 Mastitis

 Architecture of Chatbot:
+Every Chatbot has three components: NLU, DM and NLG

+We implemented NLU through RASA Framework,

+DM through Rule Based Technique,

+and NLG through Template Based Method

+Here is the Architecture Describing things Inside each component and Flow Diagram of DaargiBot.
 ![DaargiBot](https://user-images.githubusercontent.com/88608893/221353051-6c5ebdae-86f4-4d19-bf13-dbe89b70084c.png)